Louise Emerson Ronnebeck: Denver

 Emerson worked in tempera and oil, but fresco was her preferred medium.

 Besides her Section murals, Emerson was commissioned to execute many murals and frescoes in the Denver area, for locations including, Kent School for Girls (1933), Morey Junior High School (1934) (still extant but in deplorable condition), the City and County Building (1935), the Church of the Holy Redeemer (1938), the Bamboo Lounge at the Cosmopolitan Hotel (1938) and the Robert W. Speer Memorial Hospital for Children (1940) (still extant, also in deplorable condition).
 Unfortunately, since frescoes are part of the architectural structure, many of them were lost when the buildings were torn down.

 Her shortest lived mural was entitled The Nativity, painted on canvas and installed on the pediment of the City and County Building.
 As planned, it was only up for the Christmas season of 1935.
 The mural was 76 feet long and she completed it with the help of two assistants within two weeks after being asked to execute it.
 It was painted in sections in the basement of a Denver auditorium and it took three days to install.

 In 1942, the Denver Defense Council called for volunteers to work in areas for which they were best suited.
 Emerson volunteered to paint a mural for Denver's new USO Center and spent eight hours a day for three months painting a mural for the center.
 She pictured the peacetime pursuits of the then 26 United Nation countries who were then fighting the war.
 For this work, the Governor of Colorado named her civilian "Hero of the Week".

 Later years

 Emerson joined the faculty at the University of Denver's School of Art & Art History in 1945, where she was an Assistant Professor of Drawing and Painting until 1950.
 Her husband, artist Arnold Rönnebeck, died on November 14, 1947.
 Her last public mural in Colorado was an abstract fresco for the lobby of Weld County Hospital in Greeley, Colorado in 1952.

-In 1954, with both of her children married, Emerson moved to Bermuda and taught art at the Bermuda High School for Girls from 1955-1959.
+In 1954, with both of her children married, Emerson moved to Bermuda and taught art at the Bermuda High School for Girls from 1955 to 1959.
 Her last mural was executed for St. Brendan's Hospital in 1966.
 Unfortunately, this mural was destroyed sometime in the 1980s when the hospital was renovated.

 In 1973 Emerson left Bermuda and returned to Denver where she remained until her death in 1980.